 About the structure and biological function of LPA

 Structure.
-Lyso-phosphatidates (lyso-phosphatidic acids, LysoPtdOH, LysoPA, or LPA) are a type of glycerophosphates, a class of glycerophospholipids.
+Lyso-phosphatidates (lyso-phosphatidic acids, LysoPtdOH, LysoPA, or LPA) belong to the group of ester phospholipids within the phospholipids.
 Their structure consists of a glycerol backbone linked to a fatty acid and a phosphate group.
 The fatty acid can be of variable length, hydroxylated, and contain double bonds.

 Function.
 Lyso-phosphatidates influence many biochemical processes in cells and act as lipid mediators with growth factor-like activities.
 They act upon nearly all cell types, often as signal for proliferation, cytoskeleton re-arrangement, cell differentiation, cytokine secretion, and many other vital cellular processes.
 Further, there is evidence for the role of LPA lipids in the remodeling of lipid metabolism in cancer.
 They are a target of pharmaceutical research in the search for new cancer drugs.

 LPA lipidomics analysis with

 |Variants identified||> 50|

 |Device||Q Exactive Orbitrap (280.000 Res)|

 |Lipidomics data||pmol & mol%|